February 17, 2014, by Beth Dawson

 “Study what you love at university, whatever your subject may be.
 Fiercely debate with those who try and deny your passions” (Nathan Waddell, Lecturer in Modern and Contemporary Literature)

-While postgraduate qualifications are required to enter some sectors such as law, teaching and librarianship, they are not a formal requirement in others, however the additional experience may boost your career prospects.
+While postgraduate qualifications are required to enter some sectors such as law, teaching and librarianship, they are not a formal requirement in others, however, the additional experience may boost your career prospects.
 Be sure to research your preferred sector of work and find out whether a postgraduate qualification would be beneficial.

 Likewise, don’t be put off if the subject doesn’t have an obvious career attached to it.
-During a postgraduate degree you will gain lots of transferable skills, such as critical thinking, analytical, negotiation and project management skills.
-For example, over the last three years, Nottingham graduates with a postgraduate degree from the Faculty of Arts have gone onto hold positions such as research and policy officer (Higher Education Funding Council for England), data analyst (Deloitte) and audience research assistant (BBC Wales).
+During a postgraduate degree, you will gain lots of transferable skills, such as critical thinking, analytical, negotiation and project management skills.
+For example, over the last three years, Nottingham graduates with a postgraduate degree from the Faculty of Arts have gone on to hold positions such as research and policy officer (Higher Education Funding Council for England), data analyst (Deloitte) and audience research assistant (BBC Wales).

-“I thoroughly enjoyed my undergraduate course, and wanted to continue studying a subject that I love” (Katherine Haywood, PhD)
+“I thoroughly enjoyed my undergraduate course and wanted to continue studying a subject that I love” (Katherine Haywood, PhD)

-Postgraduate study requires financial commitment, so when deciding on what course you want to do, be sure to contact your chosen institution to find out if they can offer you any funding opportunities, such as scholarships.
+Postgraduate study requires a financial commitment, so when deciding on what course you want to do, be sure to contact your chosen institution to find out if they can offer you any funding opportunities, such as scholarships.
 Our funding pages and Alternative Guide to Postgraduate Funding are great examples of the kind of financial support that’s available.
 It is also worth noting that, on average, someone with a masters degree will earn £5, 500 more a year than someone with a bachelors degree and comparable work experience*.